-Alison Hill has leveraged the philanthropic success of LifeStraw to take safe water programs to scale, providing more than 4.6M kids with safe water for a year.
-Congratulations to Alison for being selected as the YPO Global Impact Regional Honoree for the Northeastern U.S. Region.
+Alison Hill has leveraged the philanthropic success of LifeStraw to take safe water programs to scale, providing more than 4.6 million kids with safe water for a year.
+Congratulations to Hill for being selected as the YPO Global Impact Regional Honoree for the Northeastern U.S. Region.

 For every LifeStraw product sold at retail, a child in need receives safe water for an entire school year.
 In addition, in 2020, her teams and products have helped provide safe water access to over 136,000 people following natural disasters in more than 18 countries.
 LifeStraw has provided more than 38 million LifeStraw Guinea worm filters to the Carter Center over the last 25 years in continuous support of their Guinea worm disease eradication program.
 LifeStraw also has a strong commitment to the planet; it is a carbon neutral company, offsets hundreds of millions of single use plastic water bottles through its products and ensures sustainable packaging and water stewardship throughout its end-to-end manufacturing and operations.

-Alison began her career living in Zambia, Africa, focused on the HIV/AIDS epidemic, aiming to gain experience in infectious disease work.
+Hill began her career living in Zambia, Africa, focused on the HIV/AIDS epidemic, aiming to gain experience in infectious disease work.
 After four years leading a staff of 100, caring for more than 600 patients at any given time, she concluded that she could make a greater impact by influencing public health.
 She returned to the states and got a Master’s in Public Health and an MBA from John’s Hopkins University.

-At 40, Alison has emerged as one of a handful of women business leaders successfully managing an international brand that brings together retail, social good and public health, and she has infused the company with female leaders at all levels of the value chain.
+At 40, Hill has emerged as one of a handful of women business leaders successfully managing an international brand that brings together retail, social good and public health, and she has infused the company with female leaders at all levels of the value chain.